How To Make A Heart Pump Science Project

-Use these simple human body activities in your homeschool and learn how the amazing muscles that make up your heart work to keep your blood pumping every day.
-Make a pump using a jar, a balloon, and two straws to get an idea of how your heart pumps blood.
+Use these simple human body activities in your homeschool and learn how the amazing muscles that make up your heart work to maintain your blood flow every day.
+Make a pump using a jar, a balloon, and two straws to get an idea of how your heart pumps blood through your circulatory system.